swup/docs/src/docs/other/common-issues.md

 want the content to be updated but the scroll position to be kept, like an overflowing sidebar navigation that needs to mark the currently active nav item with a class name.

-Consider using the semi-official [morph plugin](https://github.com/daun/swup-morph-plugin) for such cases.
+Consider using the [Morph Plugin](https://github.com/daun/swup-morph-plugin) for such cases.
 It lets you define additional containers that morph their new content into the old element, without a complete replacement and without resetting the scroll position of the container itself.